-Pattachitra Art Workshop: An ancient form of folk art endemic to Orissa and West Bengal, Pattachitra places storytelling squarely in the center of its art.
+Pattachitra Art Workshop: An ancient form of folk art endemic to Orissa and West Bengal, Pattachitra places storytelling squarely in the centre of its art.
 There are many people who believe that Pattachitra is the world’s first illustrated storybook.
 The name Pattachitra has evolved from the Sanskrit words – Patta which means canvas and Chitra meaning picture.
-It is all about rich colourful application, creative motif and designs with portrayal of simple themes, mostly mythological in depiction.
+It is all about rich colourful application, creative motifs and designs with the portrayal of simple themes, mostly mythological in depiction.

-Rajasthan Studio curated a Pattachitra Art Workshop with Bhagyashree Sahoo to teach this traditional folk art.
-She is a self taught artist who has been passionate about art since childhood.
+Rooftop curated a Pattachitra Art Workshop with Bhagyashree Sahoo to teach this traditional folk art.
+She is a self-taught artist who has been passionate about art since childhood.
 Earlier she used to paint on stone and later she started practising Pattachitra art.

 The Pattachitra Art Workshop Began